jacksonwalters/harlequin-mirror/README.md

 # harlequin_mirror
-art project to connect open-source small language model with animated figure in television with microphone+camera input
+art project to connect open-source small language model with animated figure in mirrored television with microphone+camera input